 - What kinds of fees will I be charged?

 - Will my employees be charged any types of fees?

 Need an easy way to pay your employees quickly and efficiently?
-Patriot Software streamlines your payroll process so you can get back to your business.
+Patriot’s payroll software streamlines your payroll process so you can get back to your business.
 What are you waiting for?
-Start your self-guided demo today!
+Start your 30-day free trial today!

 This is not intended as legal advice; for more information, please click here.